bloxster/erigon-2/docs/source/usage.rst

 Usage
 =====

-Erigon is by default an "all in one binary" solution, but it's possible start any internal component as a separated processes: TxPool, JSON RPC layer (RPCDaemon), p2p layer (Sentry), history download layer (Downloader), consensus.
+Erigon is by default an "all in one binary" solution, but it's possible start any internal component as a separated processes: TxPool, JSON RPC layer (RPCDaemon), p2p layer (Sentry), history download layer (Downloader), consensus layer.
 Don't start services as separated processes unless you have clear reason for it: resource limiting, scale, replace by your own implementation, security.

 How to start Erigon's services as separated processes, see in docker-compose.yml.